 What Causes Bronchitis in Cats?

-Feline bronchitis can be caused be any number of airway irritants, allergies, bacterial infections, or even parasites such as lungworm, heartworm, or toxoplasmosis.
+Feline bronchitis can be caused or worsened by any number of airway irritants, allergies, bacterial infections, or even parasites such as lungworm or heartworm.
 Determining the actual cause of your cat's bronchitis may not be possible.
 This is due in part to the range of causative agents but also due to the range of tests needed to rule out each cause.
 Testing for each individual cause can be time consuming as well as cost prohibitive.
 Airway irritants can include things like cigarette smoke, perfume, carpet cleaners, scented laundry detergents or fabric softeners, and even essential oil diffusers.

 How is Bronchitis in Cats Diagnosed?